 5 Things From Europe I Want to Use in My Everyday Life

 As a mama, I am always looking for ways to make life a little bit easier and more predictable.
 Haha…predictable, yeah right!
 No, but seriously, I am always trying to find ways to make raising a small child a little bit easier.
-When we traveled to Europe last month, there were five things I saw that I would love to see implemented in my daily life here in the US.
-Below are five things I wish I can use, see, or experience on a regular basis here at home.
+There were five things from Europe that I saw on our last trip that I would love to see implemented in my daily life here in the US.
+Below are the five things I wish I can use, see, or experience on a regular basis here at home.

 Interior doors with keyhole locks on each side